gvandriel/Freecodecamp---Responsive-web-design/README.md

 ## Oct 15, 2022

-Finished excercises: 46 to 61
+Finished excercises: 46 to 69

 ## Oct 16, 2022

+### Learn Basic CSS by Building a Cafe Menu

-Finished excercises: 62 to 75
+Finished excercises: 1 to 24

+## Oct 17, 2022

+### Learn HTML by Building a Registration Form

-Finished excercises: 76 to 84
+Finished excercises: 1 to 6